Home / About Masai Mara

 The Masai Mara is located approximately 250 to 270 kilometres southwest of Nairobi.
 There are two main ways to reach the reserve, each with its own appeal.

-Scheduled and charter flights operate daily from Nairobi's Wilson Airport to several airstrips within and around the reserve, including Keekorok, Ol Kiombo, Musiara, and Kichwa Tembo.
-The flight takes approximately 45 minutes and offers spectacular aerial views of the Rift Valley and Mara plains on approach.
-Guests fly into the nearest airstrip and are met by Mtito camp vehicles for a short transfer.
+Scheduled and charter flights operate daily from Nairobi's Wilson Airport to several airstrips within and around the reserve.
+The flight takes approximately 45 minutes and offers spectacular aerial views of the Rift Valley and Mara plains.

-The overland drive from Nairobi takes approximately 5 to 6 hours via the A104 highway through Narok town, then south into the reserve.
-The drive through the Rift Valley and across the Mara plains is beautiful in its own right.
+The overland drive from Nairobi takes approximately 5 to 6 hours via Narok town.
 A 4x4 vehicle is strongly recommended, especially during the wet season.
-Many tour operators in Nairobi offer road transfers with experienced drivers.

 Ready to Book Your Masai Mara Safari?

-Book your stay at Mtito Safari Camp and let us be your gateway to this extraordinary world.
-Our experienced team is ready to help you plan every detail of your Masai Mara adventure, from the first game drive to the last campfire.
+Book your stay at Mtito Safari Camp and let our experienced team help you plan every detail of your Masai Mara adventure, from the first game drive to the last campfire.